 1. Bali Shark Eco Adventure

 Have you ever had an opportunity to swim along with sharks?
-Would you do it if given a chance to do so?
-You can swim with the sharks in this unique Bali Shark Eco Adventure, one of the most popular attractions in Denpasar city.
-It gets you up close with over a dozen blacktip reef sharks.
-This adventure centre spreads awareness of shark conservation and promotes a better understanding of the often misunderstood species.
+Would you do it if given a chance?
+You can swim with the sharks in this unique Bali Shark Eco Adventure, one of the most popular attractions in Bali Denpasar city.

-The Bali Sharks tour is available for all ages as well as for swimmers and non-swimmers.
-Non-swimmers can enjoy feeding and getting an up-close encounter with the reef predators.
 This place is also perfect for young kids to learn about sharks and their varieties.
-The guided tour takes nearly 3 hours which includes snorkelling and deep diving into the sea with the sharks.
+The guided tour takes nearly 3 hours, which includes snorkelling and deep diving into the sea with the sharks.

-- Few Best Places: Erlangga 2, Batik Popiler
+A Few Best Places:

 3. Upside Down World Bali